bnb-chain/bnb-chain.github.io/docs/wallet_api.md

 sidebar_position: 2
 ---

-# Binance Wallet API
+# BNB Wallet API

 BNB Chain Wallet injects a global API into websites visited by its users at `window.BinanceChain`.

 This API specification borrows heavily from API MetaMask provided, considering the massive adoption.
 So Web3 site developers can easily connect their dApps with the BNB Chain Wallet.
-The APIs allow websites to request users' Binance Smart Chain addresses, read data from the blockchain the user is connected to, and prompt the users to sign messages and transactions.
+The APIs allow websites to request users' BNB Smart Chain addresses, read data from the blockchain the user is connected to, and prompt the users to sign messages and transactions.

-The presence of the provider object `window.BinanceChain` indicates a Beacon Chain/Binance Smart Chain user.
+The presence of the provider object `window.BinanceChain` indicates a Beacon Chain/BNB Smart Chain user.

-The API this extension wallet provides includes API specified by [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) and API defined by [MetaMask](https://docs.metamask.io/guide/ethereum-provider.html) (including some massively relied legacy ones).
+The API this extension wallet provides includes API specified by [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) and API defined by [MetaMask](https://docs.metamask.io/guide/ethereum-provider.html) (including some massively relied on legacy ones).

 ## Development Progress
 Currently (version 1.112.8) as BNB Chain Wallet natively supports Beacon Chain, we are planning to open a series of APIs for dApp developers to interact with Beacon Chain.
 At the end of the day, most [APIs available in Beacon Chain javascript sdk](https://github.com/binance-chain/javascript-sdk/tree/master/docs) would be available.